Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - The output type 'Microsoft.Azure.Commands.OperationalInsights.Models.PSCluster' is changing
   - The following properties in the output type are being deprecated : 'NextLink' 'Sku'

+## Az.PowerBIEmbedded

+### `Get-AzPowerBIWorkspaceCollectionAccessKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzPowerBIWorkspaceCollectionAccessKeys alias will be removed in an upcoming breaking change release

+### `Reset-AzPowerBIWorkspaceCollectionAccessKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - Reset-AzPowerBIWorkspaceCollectionAccessKeys alias will be removed in an upcoming breaking change release

 ## Az.RecoveryServices

 ### `Get-AzRecoveryServicesVaultSettingsFile`